OverviewKey FactsSymptomsCausesRisk factorsDiagnosisPreventionSpecialist to visitTreatmentHome-careComplicationsFAQsReferences

 Specialist To Visit

-If a person develops symptoms like rashes, sores on the moist areas like genitals, mouth, throat, or anus then that person should visit a doctor and confirm the presence of syphilis or any other infection.
+If a person develops symptoms like rashes, or sores on the moist areas like genitals, mouth, throat, or anus then that person should visit a doctor and confirm the presence of syphilis or any other infection.
 The doctors to visit are:

 • General physician